-We know how worrying and distressing it has been for the families of those we care for during the Coronavirus pandemic.
-We understand that you will naturally have concerns about the safety, health and wellbeing of your loved one, which are only compounded due to lockdown restrictions, shielding and social distancing measures, which for most have prevented you from visiting your loved one or family member for many weeks.
+We know how worrying and distressing it has been for the families of those we care for during a pandemic.
+We understand that you will naturally have concerns about the safety, health and wellbeing of your loved one, which are only compounded due to lockdown restrictions, shielding and social distancing measures.

-At The Good Care Group we have been working closely with all our families to help alleviate their concerns and reduce levels of anxiety so they can feel rest assured that we are effectively responding to the Coronavirus pandemic and their loved one’s continue to receive the highest quality of care, whilst ensuring their overall health and wellbeing during this time.
+At The Good Care Group we work closely with all our families to help alleviate their concerns and reduce levels of anxiety so they can feel rest assured that we are effectively responding to a pandemic and their loved one’s continue to receive the highest quality of care, whilst ensuring their overall health and wellbeing during this time.
 Peace of mind just when you need it.

 Our digital technology platform provides families with immediate access to information relating to the care of their loved one, including daily care records, care plans, fluid and nutritional information and food shopping expenditure.
 This provides families with much-needed comfort, as for many they are unable to visit their loved one.
 The platform offers a transparent and reassuring window as to the care their loved one is receiving.

-We have been hosting regular family digital conferences utilising ‘Google Hangout’, which include Q&A sessions so families can get answers to any questions they may have.
+We host regular family digital conferences utilising ‘Google Hangout’, which include Q&A sessions so families can get answers to any questions they may have.

 Our online client community provides a ‘social forum’ for all our families to connect with one another and share their experiences of coping through the pandemic.